Arijeet04/Vegetable-Image-Classification-and-X-Ray-Images-Classification-using-CNN/README.md

 Here's why:

-* Dataset:In this dataset there are 21000 images from 15 classes, where each class contains a total of 1400 images.
+* 1) Dataset: In this dataset there are 21000 images from 15 classes, where each class contains a total of 1400 images.
 Each class has an equal proportion and image resolution is 224×224 and in *.jpg format.
 We split our dataset into three parts, where 70%(approx.) for training and 15%(approx.) for testing, and the rest 15%(approx.) for validation.

-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+* 2) Process: Various image processing techniques are applied to the license plate image after identifying the plate.
+These include resizing, converting to grayscale, thresholding to create a binary image, erosion to remove boundary noise, dilation to fill absent pixels.CNN Model Creation: A Convolutional Neural Network (CNN) model is constructed for character recognition.
+The model comprises convolutional layers, max-pooling layers for downsampling, dropout layers for regularization, a flattening layer, and dense layers for classification.

+* 3)  Training the CNN Model: The CNN model is trained using the extracted characters as a dataset.
+The training involves using the Keras ImageDataGenerator class to generate augmented data to improve the model’s generalization.
+Width and height shifts are applied to augment the training dataset

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ## Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+Python,Tensorflow,CNN,Keras

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+You just need to clone the repo and download the Dataset for classification

 ### Prerequisites